 - 1. The user process invokes the read() kernel function for a normal file descriptor (not necessarily a device special file).
 The filesystem (not shown) asks for a block of data. - 2.
 The kernel uses the major device number to select the device driver, and calls the device driver, passing the minor device number and other information. - 3.
-The device driver uses kernel functions to locate the filesystem buffer in physical memory; then programs the device with target addresses by storing into its registers. - 4.
-The device driver returns to the kernel after telling it to block the user process from running.

-- 5. The device itself stores the data to the physical memory locations that represent the buffer in the user process address space.
-During this time the kernel may dispatch other processes. - 6.
+The device driver uses kernel functions to create a DMA map that describes the buffer in physical memory; then programs the device with target addresses by storing into its registers. - 4.
+The device driver returns to the kernel after telling it to put to sleep the user process that called the driver. - 5.
+The device itself stores the data to the physical memory locations that represent the buffer in the user process address space.
+While this is going on, the kernel may dispatch other processes. - 6.
 When the device presents a hardware interrupt, the kernel invokes the device driver.
 The driver notifies the kernel that the user process can now resume execution.
-The filesystem code moves the requested data into the user process buffer.
+It resumes in the filesystem code, which moves the requested data into the user process buffer.

 DMA is fundamentally asynchronous.
 There is no necessary timing relation between the operation of the device performing its operation and the operation of the various user processes.
-A DMA device driver has a more complex structure because it must deal with such factors as
+A DMA device driver has a more complex structure because it must deal with such issues as

-- programming a device to store into a page buffer in physical memory - scheduling operations, such as blocking a user process and waking it up when the operation is complete - asynchronous interrupts from the device - the possibility that requests from other processes can occur while the device is operating - the possibility that a device interrupt can occur while the driver is handling a request
+- making a DMA map and programming a device to store into a buffer in physical memory - blocking a user process, and waking it up when the operation is complete - handling interrupts from the device - the possibility that requests from other processes can occur while the device is operating - the possibility that a device interrupt can occur while the driver is handling a request